JAlcocerT/JAlcocerT/content/blog/da-bk-product.md

 {{< cards cols="1" >}}
   {{< card link="https://github.com/Azure/Azure-TDSP-ProjectTemplate/blob/master/Docs/Project/Charter.md" title="Have a Project Charter Handy ↗ " >}}
 {{< /cards >}}

+To work with or as a [BA, see this questions](https://jalcocert.github.io/JAlcocerT/business-analytics-concepts/#business-analysis-key-questions).

 #### Data Analyst